 Museum of Jewish Heritage – A Living Memorial to the Holocaust

-The Museum goes beyond recounting the horrors of the Holocaust; Its mission is to educate people of all ages and backgrounds about the broad tapestry of Jewish life over the past century – before, during, and after the Holocaust.
+The Museum goes beyond recounting the horrors of the Holocaust; its mission is to educate people of all ages and backgrounds about the broad tapestry of Jewish life over the past century – before, during, and after the Holocaust.
+BPCA periodically collaborates with the Museum as part of its free programming.

 Back to Blog Homepage